ancilcleetus/ancilcleetus/README.md

 Under the Foundations of Computer Science, I'm currently focusing on Data Structures & Algorithms, Computer Systems, Low Level Design & Design Patterns and High Level Design.
 After building a strong foundation in above areas, I want to focus on more advanced areas like Graph Theory, Game Theory, Automated Planning etc. I also want to learn more Programming Languages like Java, Go, Rust, Julia etc.

-Under the Foundations of Artificial Intelligence, I'm currently focusing on Deep Learning and Computer Vision.
+Under the Foundations of Artificial Intelligence, I'm currently focusing on Deep Learning, Computer Vision and Natural Language Processing.
-In the future, I want to focus on Natural Language Processing, Deep Reinforcement Learning, Self Supervised Learning etc.
+In the future, I want to focus on Deep Reinforcement Learning, Self Supervised Learning etc.

 In the future, I also want to focus on Quantum Computing and Quantum Machine Learning.